CaptainSinyak/task3_docker-bd-cluster/README.md

-## Installation and usage of the project

-**Please make sure that you have docker and docker-compose installed on your PC (Notebook)**
+Install:

-1\) Run containers from the root of the project:
+Run containers from the root of the project:

 ```dotenv
 sudo docker-compose up -d --build --force-recreate
 ```
+Use:

-2\) Visit http://localhost:8080/ and start using the visit counter app
+Visit http://localhost:8080/ and start using the visit counter app